pingcap/tidb/docs/design/2020-06-27-non-recursive-common-table-expression.md

 ## Background

-A common table expression (CTE) is a named temporary result set that exists within the scope of a single statement and that can be referred to later within that statement, possibly multiple times [6].
+A common table expression (CTE) is a named temporary result set.
+It is similar to subroutines in programming languages: they can be referenced from multiple places in a query and may refer to themselves, providing recursive queries [5][6].

 E.g.
 ```sql